Robert Hoagland: Possible sightings

 Later in September 2013, two sightings of men matching Hoagland's description were reported in Rhode Island, which borders Connecticut to the east.
 A man with a backpack was seen walking along Rhode Island Route 117 and Interstate 95 near Warwick; it turned out to be someone else.
 A short time later, Rhode Island Department of Transportation workers also reported seeing a similar-looking man, also with a backpack, walking west along Rhode Island Route 165 near the Connecticut state line at Voluntown.
 Police were unable to locate that man or determine his identity.

 In December 2013, the Los Angeles Police Department asked citizens of that area to be on the lookout for Robert, who his family said had connections to several Los Angeles suburbs, including Hollywood.
-While no significant sightings have been reported in Los Angeles, another sighting came in January, when a tipster reported seeing Robert at a Savers thrift store in Brookfield, just to north of Newtown.
+While no significant sightings were reported in Los Angeles, another sighting came in January, when a tipster reported seeing Robert at a Savers thrift store in Brookfield, just to north of Newtown.
 He was reportedly driving a car with New York license plates.
 However, review of security-camera video from the store was inconclusive.

 Around the one-year anniversary of Robert's disappearance, in late July 2014, another sighting near Newtown was reported.
 A man told officials of the Putnam County, New York, sheriff's office that he had seen Robert going into the county jail in Carmel, the county seat, a short distance from Connecticut, and then leaving after two minutes.
 However, the only video footage the county could find that might have shown the man was from the building's exterior, and the man on it could not be conclusively identified.

 At that time, some friends of the Hoagland family complained about the slow pace of the search.
-They believed the possibility of criminal activity was highly likely in the case, and that the police had tacitly concluded that he had left the area of his own accord in order to devote less resources to the investigation.
+They believed the possibility of criminal activity was highly likely in the case, and that the police had tacitly concluded that he had left the area of his own accord in order to devote fewer resources to the investigation.
 "All we know is that he went to the Church Hill Road Mobil gas station, filled up his car and bought a map.
 We're at the same place we were at Day One," said one officer.
 Critics faulted the police for not publicizing the case more or enlisting the assistance of other law enforcement agencies.
 In his department's defense, Kehoe said detectives were still "putting a lot of effort" into the investigation.

 In November 2014, Newtown police received another tip that Robert might be working in a restaurant in Myrtle Beach, South Carolina.
 They clarified to a local newspaper that the tipster had not claimed to have actually seen him, only that he might be there.
 Their counterparts in Horry County, where Myrtle Beach is located, provided assistance.
 At that time, Richard Robinson, a Newtown supervising detective, stated, "We cannot say how long it may be before it's known whether Mr. Hoagland is [in South Carolina] or not."